Grashina Gabelmann visits Berlin’s co-sewing space Nadelwald…

 “Anyone can teach a workshop here as long as it fits to Nadelwald.
 We’ve had quilting and knitting courses, hat-making bachelorette parties, an Etsy clothes swap and a blogger Fashion Week party where we pimped T-shirts with LED lights – among other things.”

 Adjacent to the front room is a space with a clothes-filled rail, a wall covered in chunky leather/fabric necklaces and canvas totes.
 “The DIY goods shop was a clear concept from the start,” explains Swantje. ”Nadelwald is based on three aspects: renting out machines, the workshops, and selling handmade clothes and accessories.
-Anyone can approach me to sell their goods, but again, it has to fit to the store and the neighborhood, so I’ve recently had to turn down a collection of kid’s wear, just because this Kiez isn’t child-oriented enough.”
+Anyone can approach me to sell their goods, but again, it has to fit to the store and the neighbourhood, so I’ve recently had to turn down a collection of kid’s wear, just because this Kiez isn’t child-oriented enough.”

 Family-thronged it might not be (yet), but it’s a friendly neighbourhood – a constant stream of greetings are aimed at us as Swantje and I sip our coffees outside the shop, indicating that the store is welcome despite being an anomaly amidst the Spaetis and casinos.